Postgraduate Course: Roots of African Poverty and Development (Distance Learning) (PGSP11320)

 |Course type||Online Distance Learning

 ||Availability||Not available to visiting students

-While exploring scholarly texts, videos and representations in popular culture, students in this course will gain familiarity with academic and policy debates about poverty and development in Sub-Saharan Africa and deepen understanding of theories on the nexus between poverty, underdevelopment and governance in Africa.
+While exploring scholarly texts, videos and representations in popular culture, students in this course will gain familiarity with academic and policy debates about poverty and development in Sub-Saharan Africa and deepen understanding of theories on the nexus between poverty, wealth and political change in Africa.
 Students will enhance their ability to contextualise these theories against the historical background and debates about contemporary Africa and its place in the world.

 Entry Requirements (not applicable to Visiting Students)